milestonesys/mipsdk-samples-plugin/DataExport/README.md

 title: Smart Client view item export
 ---

-# Smart Client view item export
+# Smart Client View Item Export

 This sample demonstrates how to write a plug-in that can export view items.
 It is important to note that the export format is entirely